 At previous surveys, your parents may have given permission to add your school and/or health records, and those of your brothers and sisters, to the survey data.
 For people under 16, parental permission is needed.
-They may have also given permission for their own health and economic records to be added.
+They may have also given permission for their own health and/or economic records to be added.
 At the Age 17 survey, we are asking you for the first time, to give your own permission to add other information about you.
 Find out more about this in the “Age 17 Survey: Questions about adding other information” above.

-Whenever we do this, we securely transfer the personal details (name, sex, date of birth and address) of the person to the government department or agency.
+Whenever we add information from administrative records, we securely transfer personal details (such as the person’s name, sex, date of birth, address, NHS and National Insurance number – if held) to the government department or agency.
 No other information about the person, or any of their answers to the surveys, is sent.
-The government bodies or agencies only use these details to identify the person and then send us the information from their records.
-They do not retain the personal details sent to them.
-We add the information from the records is sent to us, we add it to the information collected in the study, and make it available to researchers under restricted access arrangements.
+The government bodies or agencies only use these details to identify the person in their systems and then send us the information from their records.
+Once the records are identified, these personal details are destroyed.
+When the information from the records is sent to us, we add it to the information collected in the study, and make it available to researchers under restricted access arrangements.
 Names, addresses, National Insurance and/or NHS numbers, are never disclosed to researchers.

-The permissions given at previous surveys can be withdrawn at any time.
-Parents need to do this for anyone under 16.
-This can be done by writing to: Freepost RTKC-KLUU-RSBH, Child of the New Century, 20 Bedford Way, London, WC1H 0AL, or by emailing the CNC team at firstname.lastname@example.org.
+The permissions for adding information from administrative records can be withdrawn at any time, without giving us any reason.
+Permissions can be changed by writing free of charge to: Freepost RTKC-KLUU-RSBH, Child of the New Century, 20 Bedford Way, London, WC1H 0AL, or by emailing the CNC team at firstname.lastname@example.org.

 We also add information which is not about you individually, but is about, for example, the school you go to or the area you live in.
 Any information like this provided to researchers is fully anonymised and cannot be used to identify who is in the study.